 - early: low values - these may be seen prior to marked changes on DWI or visible FLAIR changes

 - late: pseudonormalised or facilitated and associated with atrophy 22-24

 - T2-FLAIR: hyperintensity is more subtle than DWI changes and may be absent early in the course of the disease

 - T1: may show high signal in globus pallidus (uncommon) 25

 - T1 C+: no abnormal enhancement

 Fluorine-18-FDG PET shows hypometabolism in the affected regions.

 Treatment and prognosis

-There is currently no curative treatment and the disease is invariably fatal with a mean survival of only 7 months for most cases.
+There is currently no curative treatment and the disease is invariably fatal with a mean survival of only seven months.